Chess Openings: Trying to Learn the Ruy Lopez as Black? Try Using the Underappreciated Cozio Defense (3...Nge7)

 The move 4.c4 is a more reasonable yet uncommon attempt, and the positions take on a kind of King's Indian Defense structure.
 With 4.c4, black seems to be equalizing comfortably, so the distinctions between this and the King's Indian Defense are significant.
 Here's a game in that line: Berg v.
 Short, 21st Sigeman & Co (2013).

 These fourth move options for white are just something to keep in mind, as I could easily see these moves being played in your games.
 You should also know why these and other fourth move options, apart from the main ones that I discussed, are rare.

 Playing the Ruy Lopez as Black

 Do you play the Ruy Lopez as black, and would you consider playing this variation now?

 A few final points that I would like to make are, I chose this opening for its simple and underrated nature, but I also chose it because I noticed that there isn't much information about this opening.
 I will continue trying to find and write about less popular and less explored openings that could use a little press.

-Another thing I noticed in writing this blog post is that a good portion of the database games for this defense are over 100 years old.
+Another thing I noticed in writing this blog post is that a good portion of the database games for this defense is over 100 years old.
 I was aware that this opening is old, but because it is also unpopular, the old games are a good portion of the games in databases.
 Interestingly, the older games tend to involve the early d4 break with 4.d4 or 5.d4, which happens to be a less popular option today.
 I think this illustrates the evolution of modern chess theory and thinking, as often the moment comes where a new concept trumps an older one, and sometimes this means that the chess community may throw the baby out with the bathwater.